hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 <details id="asia-pacific">
   <summary>Asia Pacific</summary>

-ASPs in the Asia Pacific region offer a mix of onsite services, meeting the needs of both personal and business users across several countries.
+ASPs in the Asia Pacific region offer a mix of onsite services, meeting the needs of both personal and business users across multiple regions.

 #### Australia